threenbe/leetcode/Tree/Two Sum BSTs.md

 That being said, my first solution was still consistently faster (not that it matters too much, both take <10ms to complete all test cases on leetcode), so I guess HashSets in Java are just that slow.

-Also, the first solution is kinda cooler anyway because it actually takes advantage of the fact that the input is a BST.
-This solution could be applied to any tree.
+Also, the first solution is kinda cooler anyway because it actually takes advantage of the fact that the input is a BST by doing the inorder traversal to extract a sorted list.
+This solution could be applied to any binary tree.
+Both of leetcode's solutions, funnily enough, use HashSets like this one does, but they also emphasize the use of inorder traversal when it doesn't really matter.
+They call out that an inorder traversal results in a sorted list, but they toss the results into a HashSet anyway.
+Both of their solutions could be applied to any binary tree.

 ```Java
 /**